menandmice/micetro_docs/guides/user-manual/external_auth.rst

 Web Interface
 ^^^^^^^^^^^^^

-When single sign-on is enabled, it is possible to enable sign-on in the web interface if the web application is running on an IIS Server.
+When single sign-on is enabled, it is possible to enable sign-on in the web interface if the web application is running on a Microsoft Windows Server.

 To enable single sign-on in the web application, make sure that Single Sign-on and Single Sign-on for web is enabled in Micetro.